nidhir1/snowflake/Snowflake/snowflake-interview-qna.md

   * Query Processing
   * Cloud Services
 * Warehouse, Role, Database, Schema and Table
-  * Virtual Warehouse | Virtual data warehouse
+  * Virtual Warehouse | Virtual data warehouse0
     * They are compute clusters that power the modern data warehouse, acting as an on-demand resource.
 It is is an independent compute resource that can be leveraged at any time for SQL execution.